bitcookies/winrar-keygen/README.md

 <details>
 <summary>Click to expand</summary>

 Using push for key generation is very simple and convenient, but when there are updates to fetch upstream, you need to manually merge conflicts.
-So I would recommend [use Github Actions with Secrets](#4-Use-Github-Actions-with-Secrets), but you can still use the push action.
+So I would recommend [Use Github Actions with Secrets](#4-Use-Github-Actions-with-Secrets), but you can still use the push action.

 ### 5.1 Fork